Our Fundraising Events allow more maine students to get JA!

 Maine Business Hall of Fame South

 The Maine Business Hall of Fame South recognizes individuals who have made a lasting impact on both our economy and our community.
-Now in its 29th year, this is one of our most popular events.
+Heading into the 30th anniversary year, this is one of our most popular events.

 "Junior Achievement has given me a sense of what adults go through with budget issues."